glotaran/glotaran.github.io/legacy/file_formats.md

 Note that each column represents a decay trace, and each row represents a time-gated spectrum.

-For an example input file in `Wavelength explicit` format, see an [example time explicit data file](./resources/fileformats/te_data_file.ascii).
+For an example input file in `Wavelength explicit` format, see an [example wavelength explicit data file](./resources/fileformats/we_data_file.ascii).
 In this file, all entries are space delimited.

 **Line 1-2**: `Heading line 1` and `Heading line 2` are two lines that may be anything (e.g. a reference to the original filename or author).